 With the Covid-19 pandemic engulfing the world, the education sector was one of the earliest ones to move online.
 Today, when eLearning interfaces have become central to most kinds of learning, it is absolutely necessary to create a good online learning experience.

-However, time and again, users find it difficult to get through eLearning courses due to reasons like lack of engagement, feeling of isolation or emotional disconnect, inaccessibility etc. In this article, we’ll help you understand some key elements of eLearning, designing for eLearning and how a good learning experience can bring more value to your eLearning interface.
+In this article, we’ll help you understand some key elements of designing for eLearning and how a good learning experience can bring more value to your eLearning platform.

 By employing several investigative and generative methods, we understand the learners’ needs and their context at all stages of design and development to ensure a seamless learning journey.

 Defining The Right User Persona